wzxmt/stolon/README.md

 ## Persistence

 The chart mounts a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) volume at this location.
 The volume is created using dynamic volume provisioning.

-## SSL
-To enable encrypted traffic, create certificates according to these instructions: https://www.postgresql.org/docs/9.6/static/ssl-tcp.html
-The secret should hold servert.crt and server.key are required, by that name.
-For your convenience a [script](/scripts/create_pg_secret.sh) is included to create the secret in the cluster.

-The use of **Client Certificates** is not supported